philtr/dotfiles/README.md

 ## Using

 Keeping things committed is easy.
-Simply use the `dots` command from the home directory to add, commit, and pull changes.
+Simply use the `dot` command from the home directory to add, commit, and pull changes.